hexlo/minecraft-bedrock-server/README.md

 In your config folder, have the following 3 files _(don't include them if you would like new default ones)_:
 - *server.properties* _(edit as you wish)_
-- *whitelist.json* _(if whitelist=on is set in the server.properties, you need to add players in this file as follow.
+- *allowlist.json* _(if whitelist=true is set in the server.properties, you need to add players in this file as follow.
 The xuid will be generated automatically)_
 ```
 [
      {